Maasai Cricket Warriors’ team was founded in 2007 by Aliya Bauer, a South African researcher, and cricket enthusiast.

-To some warriors the fight against female genital mutilation was personal.
-They had seen their sisters taken away while young and it was an unsettling issue for them.
+To some warriors the fight against FGM was personal.
+They had seen their sisters taken away at a young age and it was an unsettling issue for them.

 “I used to have one of my sisters, my older sister, she used to take care of me and I really loved her because she was like my second mother.
-When she underwent the ‘cut’, she was married off, very young, she was very clever, very caring.
-It was very bad.
+When she underwent the ‘cut’, she was married off very young, she was very clever, very caring.
 And that’s what actually motivated me to stand up for women rights, stand up against FGM and stand up against early marriages,” told Sonyanga.

-To further reach more girls, Sonyanga founded the Maasai Ladies’ Cricket team and so many girls play cricket and get a platform to talk about FGM.
+To further reach more girls, Sonyanga founded the Maasai Ladies’ Cricket team.
 The warriors enlighten the girls about the effects of FGM.

 What started as a fun activity has not only taken the team beyond their village and exposed them to international cricket bodies, but has also made them advocates for social change in their community.